 Maia / São Lourenço / Santa Bárbara

-This is a zone with its own identity and a different reading from the rest of the island.
-On good days, it can pay off a lot, but it deserves its own reading before locking the whole plan to this side.
+This is an area with its own identity and a different reading from the rest of the island.
+On good days it can work very well, but it still deserves its own reading before locking the plan to this side.

 RUGGED SOUTHEAST